 Join and participate in these communities to share links to your content while building authority.

 Repurpose content into videos.
 Want to draw more attention to the content on your page?
 Why not repurpose your blog into a video?

 By putting videos on YouTube, you are able to reach 3 billion daily active users who are using the video-sharing platform much like a search engine.

 Just be sure to include a CTA in your video that links back to your site.

 4. Monitor and test.

-SEO is always changing.
 It seems like just when you’ve got your groove going with your SEO strategy, Google throws another curve ball by changing their algorithm.